barrettotte/Genshi-BASIC/README.md

 [![pipeline status](https://gitlab.com/barrettotte/GenshiBASIC-Interpreter/badges/master/pipeline.svg)](https://gitlab.com/barrettotte/GenshiBASIC-Interpreter/commits/master)
 ![GitHub](https://img.shields.io/github/license/barrettotte/GenshiBASIC-Interpreter.svg)

-An interpreter for 原始 (Genshi) BASIC; A BASIC dialect inspired by Commodore 64 BASICv2.
+An interpreter for 原始 (Genshi) BASIC; A BASIC dialect based on Commodore 64 BASICv2.

 This is my first attempt at writing an interpreter and a python package.

 Even though writing an interpreter for a custom BASIC dialect is pretty useless, the same lexing, parsing, and interpreting fundamentals I learned can be applied to other languages.

+## 原始 BASIC
+Genshi BASIC has 50 keywords and 7 symbolic operators.
+The grammar rules were taken from Commodore 64 BASICv2 and changed to fit the scope of this project with my limited knowledge of parsing/interpreting.

+Essentially, I stripped out all of the memory manipulation and I/O (except PRINT).
+Otherwise, I would be better off making a Commodore 64 VM instead of an interpreter to add all the proper functionality.

 ## Install